adhocore/docker-lemp/README.md

 > If you want to use PHP7.4 on LEMP stack then head over to [`adhocore/lemp:7.4`](7.4.Dockerfile).

 It is quick jumpstart for onboarding you into docker based development.
+The download size is just about ~360MB which is tiny considering how much tools and stuffs it contains.

 The docker container `adhocore/lemp` is composed of: